ktonini/reviewGrid/README.md

 # ReviewGrid

+> **TLDR**: Drop this single PHP file in any folder with images to instantly create an interactive gallery with real-time collaboration features - no database required.
+Users can comment on and star images, with changes visible to all users instantly without logging in.

 ReviewGrid is a self-contained, single-file PHP application designed for quick and easy image gallery creation with built-in collaboration features.
 It transforms any directory of images into an interactive gallery where users can:

 - Comment on images